enviz/mancala_neuralnet/README.md

 And then a third ai, which has no idea about the game or its rules only learns from the moves generated from the two ai's playing the game.

-It Uses a Multinomial logistic classifier with Adam optimizer and 1 hidden layer with 28 neurons and ReLu as the activation function
+It uses a Multinomial logistic classifier with Adam optimizer and 1 hidden layer with 28 neurons and ReLu as the activation function

 For more details on the rules of this game,check the wikipedia link mentioned below: